Maghrib prayer: Shia tradition

 Despite the relatively long period in which valid prayers can be recited, it is considered important to recite the prayer as soon as the time begins.

 Shia doctrine permits the mid-day and afternoon and evening and night prayers to be prayed in succession, i.e. Zuhr can be followed by Asr once the mid-day prayer has been recited and sufficient time has passed, and Maghrib can be followed by Isha'a once the evening prayer has been recited and sufficient time has passed.

-After the Maghrib pray begins, a special meal is eaten to break the fast.
-This is called Iftar.
+During Ramadan, the maghrib prayer marks the end of the fast and is the start of the iftar.